| Charles C. Stadden, one of the worlds most famous designers of military

 Old Guard, Marx, Triang, Waddingtons, Meccano (He did figures to accompany the

 Dinky range of model AFVs), Subbuteo and, it is said, Airfix.
+Stadden worked in many scales from 120mm downwards.
+His 1/72nd scale

 range (slightly larger than "true" 25mm) is small and covers a number